 - 2 nights at Cairns 3-star hotel accommodation (2 or 3 share ensuite rooms)

-- 1 night Daintree Rainforest research station (6 or 10 dorm-style rooms)
+- 1 night Daintree Rainforest research station (4 or 6 bed dorm-style rooms)

 - All continental breakfasts